sphinx-gallery/sphinx-gallery/doc/configuration.rst

 ============================================

 As your project evolves some of your example scripts might stop executing properly.
-Sphinx-gallery will assist you in the discovery process of those bugged examples.
+Sphinx-Gallery will assist you in the discovery process of those bugged examples.
 The default behavior is to replace the thumbnail of those examples in the gallery with the broken thumbnail.
 That allows you to find with a quick glance of the gallery